flutter/website/src/docs/get-started/codelab.md

   the stateful widget, the IDE automatically updates the accompanying `State` class, naming it `_RandomWordsState`.
-  By default, the name of the `State` class is prefixed with an underscore.
+  By default, the name of the `State` class is prefixed with an underbar.
 Prefixing an identifier with an underscore [enforces privacy][] in the Dart language and is a recommended best practice for `State` objects.<br><br>
   The IDE also automatically updates the state class